Kevfab98/Covidproject/README.md

 # Covidproject
-Exploring data of Covid-19 for later visualizations
+Exploring data of Covid-19 using SQL  for later visualizations